dshuffma-ibm/marbles/README.md

 Step 5.
 Next we set the Peer URLs.
 These are also not needed yet, but we are going to setup our SDK chain object fully.

 Step 6.
 At this point the SDK is fully configured and ready to interact with the blockchain.

+### Code Structure
+This application has 3 coding environments to juggle.

+1. The Chaincode Part - This is GoLang code that runs on/with a peer on your blockchain network.
+Also, called `cc`.
+All marbles/blockchain transactions ultimately happen here.
+These files live in `/chaincode`.
+1. The **Client** Side JS Part - This is JavaScript code running in the user's browser.
+User interface interaction happens here.
+These files live in `/public/js.`
+1. The **Server** Side JS Part - This is JavaScript code running our application's backend. ie `Node.js` code which is the heart of Marbles!
+Sometimes referred to as our `node` or `server` code.
+Functions as the glue between the marble admin and our blockchain.
+These files live in `/utils` and `/routes`.

+Remember these 3 parts are isolated from each other.
+They do not share variables nor functions.
+They will communicate via a networking protocol such as gRPC, WebSockets, or HTTP.

 # Marbles Deeper Dive
 Hopefully you have successfully traded a marble or two between users.